C-PHY v2.0: Defining Key Insights

 Given the current context described above, this prompted Introspect Technology to invent our range of remote sampling heads.
 These are integrated active probes for very wide buses.
 Imagine integrating 30 different oscilloscope probes into a single monolithic enclosure!
 This is exactly what Introspect has accomplished, and it turns the probing problem into a very clean and efficient task.
 Not only do remote sampling heads solve many of the problems mentioned above, but they also result in a very neat laboratory setup.

 Introspect’s multi-conductor Remote Sampling Head provides a simple connectorized interface for easy attachment to parallel high-speed buses.
-Where multiple probes can result in a messy and tedious workspace, or where signals are in hard-to-reach areas, this remote sampling head enables a super clean signal probing setup.
+Where multiple probes can result in a messy and tedious workspace, or where signals are in hard-to-reach areas, the RSH1 Remote Sampling Head enables a super clean signal probing setup.

 Introspect Technology’s range of RSH products incorporates real active probe technology.
 This means that they offer a high impedance and thus result in minimal loading for the circuit under test.
 The RSH also provides superior bandwidth and signal dynamic range.
 It is well known that active probes are the best solution for probing high-bandwidth low-voltage signals, especially when protocol analyzers are required and not just oscilloscopes.